 What Is Considered a Severe Learning Disability (SLD)?

 A severe learning disability (or severe intellectual disability) refers to profound developmental challenges in acquiring and using skills across various areas of learning.
-Individuals with severe learning disabilities may struggle with multiple aspects of learning, such as reading, writing, mathematics, reasoning, memory, and organisational skills.
-These difficulties often manifest early in life and persist throughout the individual’s development.
+People with severe learning disabilities may struggle with multiple aspects of learning, such as reading, writing, mathematics, reasoning, memory, and organisational skills.
+These difficulties often manifest early in life and persist throughout the person’s development.

 Symptoms of severe learning disability might include problems with social interaction, inability to manage daily life activities alone, and challenging behaviour.
-Learning disabilities are intrinsic to the individual’s neurological and cognitive development.
-Supporting individuals with severe learning disabilities requires a tailored approach acknowledging their unique strengths and challenges.
-Specialised education plans, individualised interventions, and assistive technologies can play pivotal roles in helping individuals maximise their potential and lead fulfilling lives.
+Learning disabilities are intrinsic to the person’s neurological and cognitive development.
+Supporting people with severe learning disabilities requires a tailored approach, acknowledging their unique strengths and challenges.
+Specialised education plans, individualised interventions, and assistive technologies can play pivotal roles in helping people maximise their potential and lead fulfilling lives.

 Characteristics of Severe Learning Disabilities

-Severe learning disabilities significantly affect an individual’s ability to obtain, process, and apply information.
-These disabilities are characterised by a persistent challenge in various cognitive functions, leading to difficulties with academic, social, and everyday tasks.
+Severe learning disabilities significantly affect a person’s ability to obtain, process, and apply information.
+These disabilities are characterised by a persistent challenge in various cognitive functions, leading to academic, social, and everyday difficulties.
 People with a severe learning disability often require specialised interventions, support, and accommodations to achieve their full potential.

 Nonverbal Learning Disabilities (NVLD)

 Nonverbal learning disabilities (NVLD) are a distinct group of learning disabilities that primarily affect an individual’s nonverbal cognitive functions and social skills.
 Unlike some other learning disabilities, people with NVLD typically have average to above-average verbal abilities, which can sometimes mask the extent of their challenges.
-However, these disorders can have significant and far-reaching impacts on an individual’s academic, social, and emotional well-being.
+However, these disorders can significantly impact a person’s academic, social, and emotional well-being.

 Profound and Multiple Learning Disabilities (PMLD)

-People with PMLD have a wide range of needs and often require assistance in every aspect of their lives.
+People with PMLD have many needs and often require assistance in every aspect of their lives.
 Due to their poor motor skills, they need specialised equipment for movement and communication.
-As PMLD severely limits speech, individuals have to communicate through gestures, sign language, or augmentative and alternative communication (AAC) devices.
+As PMLD severely limits speech, people must communicate through gestures, sign language, or augmentative and alternative communication (AAC) devices.
 PMLD symptoms also include sensory sensitivities and challenges with processing sensory information, leading to significant distress and challenging behaviour in environments that lack proper accommodations.

 Different Levels of Learning Disabilities